-Number Critical Benchmark Requirement Guidance

-The standard shall require an overview of the production site's annual energy consumption by energy source (including selfgenerated energy).
+Number Critical Benchmark Requirement Guidance B6.1 ~ The standard shall require an overview of the production's site annual energy consumption by energy source (including self-generated energy).
 Energy consumption includes ALL aspects of site operations such as administration, engineering, space heating, fork trucks, and operation of the wastewater treatment.

-Example of energy sources to be considered:

-Natural gas

-B6.1 • LPG

-Fuel oil

-Coal

-• Diesel

-Petrol/gasoline

-Steam

-Electricity

-Renewable energy (e.g., wood, tallow, biomass)

-Number Critical Benchmark Requirement Guidance Self-generated (e.g., wind turbine, solar panel, geothermal) B6.2 The standard shall require an overview of the annual energy consumption of all subcontractors by energy source (including selfgenerated energy).
+Example of energy sources to be considered: Natural gas LPG Fuel oil Coal Diesel Petrol/gasoline Steam Electricity Renewable energy (Wood, Tallow, Biomass) Self-generated (wind turbine, solar panel, geothermal, other) B6.2 The standard shall require an overview of the annual energy consumption of all sub- contractors by energy source (including self- generated energy).
 Energy consumption includes ALL aspects of site operations such as administration, engineering, space heating, fork trucks, and operation of the wastewater treatment.
-B6.3 The standard shall require the calculation of an average energy consumption per unit of production, including on-site and that of subcontractors.
-Unit of production: function unit of product produced.
-Example: a metric ton of wet blue hides.
-B6.4 The standard shall provide a set of energy consumption benchmarking metrics for total energy consumption (including the subcontractor share).
-The energy consumption metrics will be required as a reference to understand how efficient a producer is compared with industry norms.
+B6.3 The standard shall require the calculation of an average energy consumption per unit of production, including on site and sub-contractors.
+Unit of production: function unit of product produced Example: a metric ton of wet blue hides

+B6.4 The standard shall provide a set of energy consumption benchmarking metrics for total energy consumption (including the sub-contractor share).
+The energy consumption metrics will be required as a reference to understand how efficient a producer is compared with industry norms